Workshop 4: Best Practices in Investigations: Remote Investigations (Interviews and Evidence Management)

 Benoit Doublet (IFAD)

-A member of the Paris and New York Bars and founder of the firm Drakensberg, Benoit currently consults for IFAD’s Office of Audit and Oversight (Investigation Section).
+A member of the Paris and New York Bars and founder of the firm Drakensberg, Benoit currently serves as a consultant for the Office of Audit and Oversight (Investigation Section) at the International Fund for Agricultural Development (IFAD).

 CII General Principles for Core Investigative Activities